mimir-org/documents/docs/Tyle/intro.md

 #### Reference Data Library settings

 The following settings must be provided for the Azure App instance running the Tyle server for properly authenticating with the downstream API used to fetch reference data.
-The current API used for this in Tyle is Common Library.
-See [Configure a web API that calls web APIs](https://learn.microsoft.com/en-us/entra/identity-platform/scenario-web-api-call-api-app-configuration?tabs=aspnetcore) for more information.
+The current API used for this in Tyle is either PCA or Common Library.
+See
+[Configure a web API that calls web APIs](https://learn.microsoft.com/en-us/entra/identity-platform/scenario-web-api-call-api-app-configuration?tabs=aspnetcore) for more information.

+These variables are only needed if `UseCommonLib` is set to true.
+Otherwise, Tyle will fetch reference data from PCA.

 \* `AzureAd__Instance`